Complex CNN CSI Enhancer for Integrated Sensing and Communications: ISAC Complex CNN CSI Enhancer

 \subsection{Complex-valued Computation Layers for CNN}

-Three kinds of layers are used in the ISAC complex CNN: complex linear layer, complex activation layer, and complex convolution layer.
-The prominent feature of the complex-value neural network is that the weights and inputs are both complex values, and the key to achieving the complex neural network is to apply the complex multiplication operation to all the network layers.
+Three kinds of layers are used in the ISAC complex CNN: complex linear, complex activation, and complex convolutional layers.
+The prominent feature of the complex-valued neural network is that the weights and inputs are both complex values, and the key to achieving the complex neural network is to apply the complex multiplication operation to all the network layers.